Wrunt/Unique-Tracker/README.md

 =====
 Uses joda to generate date stamp.

-By default, displays in middle of screen on second monitor.
-MidScreenFrame.class can be edited for specific monitor choice or exact location - as of current version, these are only changeable within the class files, but this will be changed in future versions.
+As of current version, desired monitor can be selected in config.txt